space-bunny/ruby_sdk/README.md

 Let's check out that our data is really being sent by going to our web dashboard: navigate to devices, select the device and click on 'LIVE DATA'.
 Select the 'data' channel from the dropdown and click **Start**.
-Having published data as JSON allows Space Bunny's web UI to parse them and visualize a nice realtime graph: On the **Chart** tab write `temp` in the input field and press enter.
+Having published data as JSON allows SpaceBunny's web UI to parse them and visualize a nice realtime graph: On the **Chart** tab write `temp` in the input field and press enter.
 You'll see the graph of the `temp` parameter being rendered.
 If you want to plot more parameters, just use a comma as separator e.g: temp, pressure, voltage